 The Stroke Recovery Service provides practical and emotional support, advice and high-quality stroke information.
 This service is accessible to people who have had a stroke, their family and carers.
 They can provide a personalised plan to address physical needs and to help rebuild a stroke survivor’s life back to normality.

-Help can be provided in the form of home visits and / or regular phone calls, leaflets and fact sheets.
+Help can be provided in the form of home visits, regular phone calls, leaflets and fact sheets.
 The Stroke Recovery service also can give assistance with accessing local leisure, social activities, and self-management tools.

 Visit the Stroke Association Website to find out more.